Kayto/AT65C02/README.md

 - ESP interface for wireless UART interface.
 - Level shifter port for 5v and 3.3v signal conversion.
 - Onboard 3.3v power regulator.
-- Flexible IO and memory decoder via programable GAL.
+- Flexible IO and memory decoder via programable GAL. (this is now an add on board - it was too much to include on the same board).
 - 2No VIAs - one for Keyboard, LCB and Blink LED - one spare for projects.
 - Keyboard interface port (nice to have).
 - LCD interface port.